wenderpmachado/wenderpmachado/README.md

 <p>

   - 👨‍💻 More than 7 years of experience in Software Development

+  - 💼 Currently working at [Plan A Technologies](https://planatechnologies.com/) as a Software Engineer

   - 🤟 Content creator for developers who want to stand out in their careers

-  - 💼 Currently working at [Plan A Technologies](https://planatechnologies.com/) as a Software Engineer
+  - 🧲 Creator of [MDM](https://www.geracaodev.com.br/mdm?utm_source=github), where I share all my knowledge to achieve my goals in Software Development career (🇵🇹-🇧🇷)

   - 🎓 I'm major in **Bachelor of Information Systems** at CEFET